Nicola1971/AutoEvoBackup/README.md

 **AutoBackupIncremental** by xyzvisual https://modx.com/extras/package/autobackupincremental

-AutoEvoBackup generates db only or db+files backup of a modx evotion website, on any modx system event.
+AutoEvoBackup generates db only or db+files backup of a modx evolution website, when a user fires a modx system event.
 For example, you can make backup before or after document save, before logout from manager, or after the login...

 This plugin works standalone, but is suggested to use with **EvoBackup Module**, as backup manager to view download or delete backup .zip archives.